 The federal government collects income tax from people and businesses, based upon the amount of money that was earned during a particular year.
 There can also be other income taxes levied, such as state or local ones.
 Specifics of how to calculate this type of tax can change as tax laws do.

 Deductions and credits can help to lower the amount of income tax owed.
 And if a federal or state government charges you more than you actually owed, you’ll receive a tax refund.
+It can be helpful to check the IRS website or online tax help centers to learn more about income tax.

-Property taxes are charged by local governments and they are one of the costs associated with owning a home.
+Property taxes are charged by local governments and are one of the costs associated with owning a home.

 The amount owed varies by location and is calculated as a percentage of a property’s value.
 The funds typically help to fund the local government, as well as public schools, libraries, public works, parks, and so forth.